Abnersampf/Snake-Game-V2/README.md

 # Snake-Game-V2
 This is my second version of the snake game.
 My only aim with this version was to reduce the number of lines of code compared to the other one.
-This version uses a different movement and rendering mechanism, which makes it lighter.
+This version uses a different movement and rendering mechanism, which makes it much faster and lighter than the previous version.
 The game is not 100% complete.

 ABOUT THE GAME:
 - No game over system yet;